mozman/ezdxf/docs/source/layouts/layouts.rst

 A Layout represents and manages DXF entities, there are three different layout objects:

 - :class:`Modelspace` is the common working space, containing basic drawing entities.
-- :class:`Paperspace` is arrangement of objects for printing and plotting, this layout contains basic drawing entities and viewports to the :class:`Modelspace`.
+- :class:`Paperspace` is the arrangement of objects for printing and plotting, this layout contains basic drawing entities and viewports to the :class:`Modelspace`.
-- :class:`BlockLayout` works on an associated :class:`~ezdxf.entities.block.Block`, Blocks are collections of drawing entities for reusing by block references.
+- :class:`BlockLayout` works on an associated :class:`~ezdxf.entities.block.Block`,
+  Blocks are collections of DXF entities for reusing by block references.

 .. warning::

     Do not instantiate layout classes by yourself - always use the provided factory functions!

 Entity Ownership
 ----------------

-A layout owns all entities residing in their entity space, this means the :attr:`dxf.owner` attribute of any :class:`~ezdxf.entities.dxfgfx.DXFGraphic` in this layout is the :attr:`dxf.handle` of the layout, and deleting an entity from a layout is the end of life of this entity, because it is also deleted from the :class:`~ezdxf.entitydb.EntityDB`.
-But it is possible to just unlink an entity from a layout, so it can be assigned to another layout, use the :meth:`~BaseLayout.move_to_layout` method to move entities between layouts.
+A layout owns all entities residing in their entity space, therefore the :attr:`dxf.owner` attribute of any :class:`~ezdxf.entities.DXFGraphic` entity in this layout is the :attr:`dxf.handle` of the layout, and deleting an entity from a layout is the end of life of this entity, because it is also deleted from the :class:`~ezdxf.entitydb.EntityDB`.
+It's possible to just unlink an entity from a layout to assign the entity to another layout, use the :meth:`~BaseLayout.move_to_layout` method to move entities between layouts.